-4 Surface Mount OSFP Cage and Connector Mechanical Specification
+4 Single Row Surface Mount Technology OSFP Connector and Its Cage: Mechanical Specification

-In this section, the configuration of an SMT-type cage and connector is presented.
+In this section, the configuration of a single row SMT (Surface Mount Technology) connector and its cage are presented.

 Figure 4-1 gives an overview of a 1x1 and 1x4 cage without modules installed.
 Figure 4-2 depicts a 1x1 cage with an OSFP module in the fully inserted position.